Deactivating the issue-tracking module makes project's files, bound to project's versions, inaccessible

 I selected "1.2.1" as the affected version, but the problem might have been introduced in another release, so the affected versions might be more than just 1.2.1.

-#2 Updated by Antonio García-Domínguez almost 6 years ago
+#2 Updated by Antonio García-Domínguez about 6 years ago

 We are also experiencing this bug.
 We noticed this when we migrated from 0.8.6 to 1.2.1 as well.